 By the way, many people used to bring a few more smartphones by hiding so there is that case, but now you wouldn’t want to do that.
 This is what NTA is also saying because they are not interfering in the personal import and smartphones that are brought as gifts.
 However, the MDMS in Nepal is definitely forcing people to pay duties because people who used to skip custom clearance by hiding and not declaring customs won’t be able to register their IMEI number in Nepal because the proof is needed to register more phones in MDMS if you have brought more than one new handset.

 This is where the compulsion and link between the Department of Customs and NTA come into play.
-So NTA is not charging but custom duties are being made compulsory for registering more than one mobile phone because that is the only way one could legally bring multiple mobile phones.
-This is how government can earn the lost revenue through taxes and duties.
+So NTA is not charging but custom duties are being made compulsory for registering mobile phone because that is the only way one could legally bring multiple mobile phones.
+This is how the government plans to earn the lost revenue through taxes and duties.

 Also Read: Latest Mobile Price in Nepal